fsocietystudios/fs_sitcounter/README.md

 12. Edit the other information at the config as you wish.
 13. Simply add ``ensure fs_sitcounter`` inside your ``server.cfg``

 If you have done that correctly - Congratulations!
-You got the resource working properly!
+You got the resource working properly! <br />
+**NOTE:** The data is stored under `server/data/data.json` and will update itself every 1 minute!

 ## <b>🆘 Wait..
 But what if i need help?</b>
 - [My Discord server](https://discord.gg/fsociety) is a safe place to ask questions.
 I'll be more than glad to help in my free time!